noahwelter/js130/README.md

-# js130
-Coursework for Launch School JS130
+# JS130 More JavaScript Foundations